Crime Gang Rips Off Cash Back Hospital Plans

 Corrupt doctors and hospital admission staff are at the centre of a crime syndicate illegally benefiting from cash back hospital plans.

-The patient claims up to R5 000 a day cash back after a certain number of days in hospital leaving medical aids with huge bills to pay for hospitalisation for non-existent conditions.
+The patient claims up to R5 000 a day cash back after a certain number of days in hospital.
+That leaves medical aids with huge bills to pay for hospitalisation for non-existent conditions.

 These cash back hospital plans are offered by Clientèle Life, Standard Bank and others for as little as R99 per month.
-They are supposed to help patients who incur out-of-hospital expenses, such as loss of earnings, as a result of being in hospital.
+They are to help patients who incur out-of-hospital expenses.
+These include loss of earnings, as a result of being in hospital.

 Discovery discovered the scam

-Discovery CEO Jonathan Broomberg says that cash-strapped families are working with a syndicate that helps them to get a family member admitted to hospital under false pretexts.
+Discovery CEO Jonathan Broomberg says that cash-strapped families are working with a syndicate.
+It helps them to get a family member into hospital under false pretexts.
 In this manner the syndicate and the patient can pocket R5 000 to R10 000 in a couple of days.
-The patient is usually also a member of a medical aid, which then has to pay up to five times that for the hospital stay.
+The patient is usually also a member of a medical aid.
+The scheme then has to pay up to five times that for the hospital stay.

 You are a suspect if…